Radiology Technologist Schools and Careers in Nevada

 Nevada Medical Imaging Schools Comparison

-We have designed the following table to allow you to easily compare all of the not-for-profit radiologic technology and medical imaging programs in Nevada on a variety of factors.
+We have designed the following table to allow you to easily compare all the not-for-profit radiologic technology and medical imaging programs in Nevada on a variety of factors.
 You should check with the Nevada Division of Public and Behavioral Health (DBPH) to ensure that the program you are considering will meet licensure requirements.

 School Name | Associate’s Imaging Program | Bachelor’s Imaging Program | Graduate Imaging Program | National Accreditation | Completion Rate2 | Credential Exam Pass Rate2 | Job Placement Rate2 | Net Price1 |